Christianity Clarifications (just looking at the facts)

 - Jewish-Hebrew freedom fighters attacked and killed 6,000 Roman soldiers (one would assume that this is "a legion")

-he had been exiled to the country-side by Nero for falling a sleep during one of Nero's
+of retirement (well, he had been exiled to the country-side by Nero for falling a sleep during one of Nero's

 - Vespasian retakes Jerusalem with much bloodshed